abstract submissions

 Can I present virtually or purchase a one-day ticket?

-All presenting authors are required to purchase a two or three day in-person ticket, depending on the topic they have submitted to.
+All presenting authors are required to purchase a three day in-person ticket.
 There is no option to present your poster virtually.

 How do I attach my poster to the board?